yumium/tech_notes/C++/A gentle introduction to C++.md

 } while (x < 10);
 ```

-Statement is executed before first evaluation of guard
+Statement is executed before first evaluation of guard.
+Useful when statement needs to execute at least once.